vd-wro/VD26/docs/02_hardware_components.md

 * **PCB Fabrication and Build**: The custom PCB was fabricated with our logo and components were soldered.

 ![Electromechanical Diagram](./../assets/hardware_photos/KiCad.png)

+### Current PCB Circuit

+* **I2C Bus Fix:** A small fix was made in the PCB circuit, the I2C bus pins (SDA, SCL) were inverted.
+To fix the issue with the previous version, a small pcb was soldered to reposition the pins.

 You can also download the circuit files: [kicad_pcb](../src/kicad_pcb).